redox-os/book/src/ch08-06-build-system-reference.md

 ## Environment Variables

-These variables are used by programs or commands.

 - `$(BUILD)` - Represents the `build` folder.
 - `$(ARCH)` - Represents the CPU architecture folder at `build`.
 - `${TARGET}` - Represents the CPU architecture folder at `cookbook/recipes/recipe-name/target`.
-- `$(CONFIG_NAME)` - Represents your Cookbook configuration folder at `build/your-cpu-arch`.
+- `$(CONFIG_NAME)` - Represents your filesystem configuration folder at `build/your-cpu-arch`.

-We recommend that you use these variables with the `"` symbol to clean any spaces on the path, spaces are interpreted as command separators and will break the path.
+We recommend that you use these variables with the `"` symbol to clean any spaces on the path, spaces are interpreted as command separators and will break the commands.

 Example: